pallavikanuru/House_Rental_Management_System/README.md

-# House Rental Management System
+# 🏠 House Rental Management System

-## Description
+## 📖 Overview
-A web-based platform for managing house rentals with content-based image retrieval.
+The **House Rental Management System** is a full-stack web application designed to simplify property rental management.
+It integrates **web technologies** with **database systems** and applies **Content-Based Image Retrieval (CBIR)** to allow users to search for properties using images.
-Built as an academic project to demonstrate database management and computer vision concepts.
+This project demonstrates skills in **frontend design, backend development, database management, and computer vision concepts**.

+---

-## Technologies
+## ⚙️ Technologies Used
-- HTML, CSS, JavaScript, PHP
+- 🌐 **Frontend:** HTML, CSS, JavaScript
+- 🖥️ **Backend:** PHP
-- MySQL (Database)
+- 🗄️ **Database:** MySQL
-- Apache2 Server
+- 🔧 **Server:** Apache2 Server

+---

-## Features
+## ✨ Features
-- User registration and login
+- 👤 User registration and login system
-- Property listing and search
+- 🏘️ Property listing and management
-- Image-based query for rentals
+- 🔍 Image-based property search using CBIR
-- Admin dashboard for property management
+- 📊 Admin dashboard for property management
+- 📂 Database-driven backend for storing property details

+---

-## Setup
+## 🚀 Setup Instructions
 1. Clone the repository
 2. Import the SQL database file
-3. Run on Apache2 server
+3. Run on Apache
-4. Access via localhost in browser

-## Future Improvements
-- Add payment gateway integration
-- Enhance image retrieval with ML models